TheDaniel418/IsopGem/docs/geometry_tasks/01_foundation_revised.md

 3. Implement styling system for objects (color, line style, etc.)
 4. Add selection highlighting and handles
 5. Ensure proper z-ordering of objects
+6. Render objects according to their layer order and respect layer visibility and lock status.

 **Acceptance Criteria:**
 - All geometric objects render correctly on the canvas